Stock events for Omega Flex, Inc. (OFLX)

 OFLX’s Geographic footprint

-Omega Flex, Inc. manufactures and sells its products in the United States, Canada, and internationally, extending throughout North America, Europe, and other global markets.
+Omega Flex, Inc. sells its products in the United States, Canada, and internationally.
+The company has operating facilities in Exton, Pennsylvania, Houston, Texas, and Banbury, England.

 OFLX Corporate Image Assessment